 Does your institution have any indigenous researchers?
 The AusSMC has developed a program to train and mentor Indigenous researchers, with the aim of increasing Aboriginal and Torres Strait Islander representation in media coverage of science.
 Contact us for more information.

-Women are underrepresented in science and also in the media.
-The AusSMC is a partner on several programs to support women in STEM, providing mainstream media, social media and video training for program participants.
+Women are under-represented in science and also in the media.
+The AusSMC delivers several programs to support women in STEM.

-- Science and Technology Australia's Superstars of STEM
+- We deliver the media training component of Science and Technology Australia's Superstars of STEM

 “Working with the team at AusSMC has been such a rewarding experience since I started in research communications - not only are they utter specialists at what they do for science media coverage, they are an incredibly warm, passionate and dedicated group of professionals who are always on hand to support the wonderful work of our researchers.
 Thanks to Lyndal and the team, Griffith University's research coverage has soared to heights we didn't know existed.
 We are thrilled to continue our journey alongside AusSMC to boost the potential of science that inspires awareness, change and impact.”